What is Adrenal Support?

 Not to be used by those sensitive to nightshades, as this product contains ashwagandha, which can be reactive for some people with nightshade sensitivities.
 Not to be used by those who are sensitive to licorice root extract, as licorice root extract may exacerbate water retention and high blood pressure.
 Do not use if you are pregnant or breastfeeding, or if you are allergic or sensitive to any of the ingredients in this supplement.

-Avoid if taking the following medications: alkylating agents, amiodarone, antidiabetic drugs, antihypertensive drugs, anticoagulant/antiplatelet drugs, antitumor antibiotics, benzodiazepines, blood thinners, cisplatin, CNS depressants, corticosteroids, cytochrome P450 1A2, 2B6 2C8, 2C9, 2C19, 3A4 substrates, digoxin, diuretics, escitalopram, estrogens, ethacrynic acid, fluphenazine, furosemide, HMG-CoA reductase inhibitors, immunosuppressants, indinavir, losartan, midazolam, monoamine oxidase inhibitors, niacin, organic anion-transporting polypeptide substrates, paclitaxel, pentobarbital, P-glycoprotein substrates, phenobarbital, phenytoin, tetracycline antibiotics, thyroid hormone+.
+DO NOT TAKE if taking the following medications: alkylating agents, amiodarone, antidiabetic drugs, antihypertensive drugs, anticoagulant/antiplatelet drugs, antitumor antibiotics, benzodiazepines, blood thinners, cisplatin, CNS depressants, corticosteroids, cytochrome P450 1A2, 2B6 2C8, 2C9, 2C19, 3A4 substrates, digoxin, diuretics, escitalopram, estrogens, ethacrynic acid, fluphenazine, furosemide, HMG-CoA reductase inhibitors, immunosuppressants, indinavir, losartan, midazolam, monoamine oxidase inhibitors, niacin, organic anion-transporting polypeptide substrates, paclitaxel, pentobarbital, P-glycoprotein substrates, phenytoin, tetracycline antibiotics, thyroid hormone+.
 Adrenal Support may also interact with alcohol and aluminum.

 +Note regarding thyroid hormone: This product is not recommended for those with hyperthyroidism, as ashwagandha has been found to increase thyroid hormones.
 As recommended with any lifestyle interventions, individuals with hypothyroidism and normal thyroid function should monitor their levels of thyroid hormones while taking this supplement, and test thyroid hormone levels every 30-90 days to see if a medication adjustment is needed.